Online encyclopedia: Online creation of new content

 Other similar encyclopedia projects included the privately owned Nupedia, created in March 2000 by the dot-com company Bomis, and GNUpedia, a free content project created in January 2001 under the auspices of the Free Software Foundation.
 Both projects are now defunct.

+The concept of an online encyclopedia, labelled the "world encyclopaedia" and inspired by the World Brain essays of H. G. Wells, was considered by one of the creators of the Viewdata system, Samuel Fedida, as a potential application for this new medium.
+Leveraging the hierarchical structure of Viewdata pages or frames, Fedida envisaged frames at higher or more shallow levels in the medium covering topics in a simpler fashion, and those at lower or deeper levels introducing steadily greater complexity in their coverage.
+He also acknowledged a need for an "ability to add cross-references", and that this might change the Viewdata paradigm.
+Writing in 1979, he noted that substantial practical obstacles remained for such an online resource, estimating the need for low latency storage of around "one hundred million megabyte", equivalent to more than 100,000 of the largest disks available at that time.

 Wiki-based encyclopedias

 Founded by Jimmy Wales and Larry Sanger in 2001 as a subproject of Bomis' Nupedia, Wikipedia is a free content, multilingual online encyclopedia written and maintained by a community of volunteer contributors, known as Wikipedians, through a model of real-time open collaboration via wiki software.
 Now operated by the non-profit Wikimedia Foundation, Wikipedia is the largest and most-read reference work in history.

 Because of Wikipedia's liberal content licensing policy, content forks of Wikipedia can be created without needing permission.
 A number of forks of Wikipedia exist, created with a variety of different goals, including those created to further political viewpoints.
 Major examples include online encyclopedias supporting state ideologies such as the Russian Wikipedia fork Ruviki, China's open-content Wikipedia fork Qiuwen Baike, and Baidu Baike, a mostly locally created Chinese encyclopedia built partly on Wikipedia content.

 A number of small wiki-based encyclopedias have been created to advocate for niche political or religious goals; these include Conservapedia, RationalWiki, and Citizendium.